Square Register troubleshooting

 Tap Software Update.
-If there is no update, your software is up to date.
+If there’s no update, your software is up to date.

 Make sure your device’s date and time are accurate.
-If they are incorrect, update them via the Settings > General section.
+If they’re incorrect, update them via the Settings > General section.

 Make sure your Square account is activated.

-Is the customer display connected to Register properly?
+Is the customer display connected to the register properly?

 If your device is docked:

 Make sure that the display is docked completely and evenly on both sides.
-There should not be any gap between Register and the customer display and you should hear the latch click on both the left and right sides of the customer display.
+There should not be any gap between the register and the customer display.
+You should hear the latch click on both the left and right sides of the customer display.